derBlau/nvim-config/README.md

   The current config aims at serving as a simple, but effective environment to write simple projects in rust, c, c++, python and javascript.

+---
 # Current state

-  The config is currently quite minimal, but it is functional enough that it could be used for working on projects with reasonable ease.
+  The config is currently quite minimal, but functional enough that it could be used for working on projects with reasonable ease.

+---
 ## Available functionality

   Below a list of plugins that are included, or yet to be included, in the config.